 Additionally, everyone who submits the FAFSA can access unsubsidized federal loans, which are not based on need and can be a helpful part of your financial plan.

-The FAFSA opens on October 1st of the student’s senior year in high school; it is generally a good idea to submit it as soon as you can.
-The IRS data retrieval tool has made the process much simpler, but you will need to have your asset statements on hand.
+The FAFSA typically opens on October 1st of the student’s senior year in high school; it is generally a good idea to submit it as soon as you can.
+This year, the FAFSA will open in December (exact date TBA).

 Parent Tip: Several parents in our private Facebook group suggest waiting a few days to submit once the FAFSA portal opens.
 The website tends to glitch or crash a lot in the beginning.

-Remember, this is not a one-time thing.
+Remember, submitting the FAFSA is not a one-time thing.
 You must apply every year for which you are trying to receive financial aid.

 The CSS Profile